DrDub/thout/README.md

 Thout is an alternative spelling for the Egyptian god 'Thoth', which, among many other things, "served as a mediating power, especially between good and evil, making sure neither had a decisive victory over the other" (according to Wikipedia).
+Thanks to Maxime Martineau for suggesting the name.